 In 2024, New York became one of the first states to pass a climate superfund law.

-This landmark legislation requires polluters to pay for cleanups, following the superfund model.
+This landmark legislation requires polluters to pay for cleanups, following the 1970s era Environmental Superfund model.
 It extends coverage to include damages caused by climate change and greenhouse gases, addressing a critical gap in environmental accountability.
 NY State Senator Liz Krueger, who carried the bill in the Senate, explains.

 Too often over the last decade, courts have dismissed lawsuits against the oil and gas industry by saying that the issue of climate culpability should be decided by legislatures. . . .
 The Climate Change Superfund Act is now law, and New York has fired a shot that will be heard round the world: the companies most responsible for the climate crisis will be held accountable.

 New York and Vermont have set the stage.
-Now California must follow suit.
-To ensure the Make Polluters Pay Bill becomes law in 2025, we need your help.
+California must follow suit.
+To ensure the Make Polluters Pay Superfund Act gains enough support to become law in 2027-28, we need your help to grow our statewide grassroots movement.
 Here’s how you can get involved and make a difference.

 How You Can Help Make Polluters Pay

-We need you to speak up and take action.
-Here are three crucial ways you can help:
+Speak up and take action: Five ways you can help:

 - Spread the Word: Share this campaign with your friends and family on social media.
 The more people who know, the stronger our movement becomes.